NikkelM/Random-YouTube-Video/README.md

 Do you have a favourite YouTube channel, but don't know what to watch?
 This extension is for you!

-The Random YouTube Video extension adds a 'Shuffle' button to YouTube channel and video pages, which will play a random video from the current channel.
+The Random YouTube Video extension adds a 'Shuffle' button to YouTube channel, video and shorts pages, which will play a truly random video from the current channel.
 You can use the extension's popup to customize your experience further.

 Highlighted Features:<br>
 - Choose from a wide range of options to individualize your experience, such as ignoring shorts, only shuffling from the most recent videos, shuffling multiple videos into a playlist, and much more!